secretstartups/handbook/content/handbook/business-technology/end-user-services/_index.md

 #### IT Holiday Schedule

 The IT Support team will have members on leave from the 18th of December 2023 to the 2nd of January 2024.
-However we will coverage over the holidays for all days.
+However we will coverage over the holidays for all business, non holiday days.

 If you have an urgent request, please reach out to us via slack in the #IT_Help channel